Evaluating Zero-Shot and One-Shot Adaptation of Small Language Models in Leader-Follower Interaction: CONCLUSION

 This work presented an evaluation of SLMs for leader–follower role classification in HRI.
 We constructed a novel dataset tailored to this task, introduced two interaction modes (zero-shot and one-shot), and compared prompt engineering and fine-tuning strategies on the Qwen2.5-0.5B model.
 Across thirty independent trials, zero-shot fine-tuning consistently outperformed prompt engineering and baseline methods in both accuracy and efficiency.
 However, one-shot interactions exhibited a significant performance degradation, highlighting critical architectural limits when processing multi-turn context on extremely small models.
 Together, these results reveal trade-offs among efficiency, precision, and dialogue complexity when deploying SLMs on edge-constrained robotic platforms.

-Beyond empirical performance, our study makes three main contributions to the field.
+Beyond empirical performance, our study makes two main contributions to the field.
 First, we provide the first publicly available dataset designed specifically for leader–follower HRI communication, enabling reproducible benchmarking of adaptation strategies.
 Second, we demonstrate that fine-tuning is not only superior in accuracy but also more efficient in terms of latency and throughput, directly addressing the practical constraints of embedded robotic platforms.
-Finally, our sentence length analysis revealed that while one-shot configurations are less sensitive to input complexity and length than zero-shot models, they require greater parameter capacity or specialized context management to maintain classification fidelity.
+In this context, our sentence length analysis revealed that while one-shot configurations are less sensitive to input complexity and length than zero-shot models, they require greater parameter capacity or specialized context management to maintain classification fidelity.

 Despite the observed poor performance in 0.5B models, one-shot interactions retain significant potential as they closely mimic the inherent complexity of real-life dyadic coordination.
 To transition from direct role assignment to these more natural dialogue paradigms, future research must develop specialized evaluation frameworks for the edge.
 Such frameworks are needed to assess the semantic quality of the SLM's clarifying questions and the contextual veracity of the scarecrow simulation responses.
 This necessitates a shift toward either rigorous mathematical evaluations of semantic fidelity or the inclusion of subjective user judgment through human-in-the-loop studies.